GHBAlbuquerque/Website_SnowFree/README.md

 ## Snow | One Page Agency

-Snow is a Wwbsite for a fictional Digital Agency with home, blog and portfolio screens.
+Snow is a website for a fictional Digital Agency with home, blog and portfolio screens.
 Based on a PSD resource from Freebiesbug.com the website brings a classy design with sober colors and minimalist aesthetic.
 The project was developed with a fully responsive design in mind and a manipulative, eventful and animated HTML document.
 Done with HTML5, CSS3 and Jquery.

 ![Mockups](https://github.com/GHBAlbuquerque/Website_SnowFree/blob/master/public/readme_images/complete.png)